 Syntax can be archived in a free data repository such as the Open Science Framework (OSF: https://osf.io) or on the website of the journal publishing the paper.
 The SOEP Research Data Center also offers to archive the syntax files used by researchers in preparing and analyzing the SOEP data for analysis, and to make the syntax files available for download from its website.

-Some journals require that researchers provide access to the dataset used in their research.
-To meet this demand, we also offer to archive users’ research datasets.
+Some journals also require that researchers provide access to the dataset they prepared for analysis from the original raw data.
+In such cases, the SOEP offers data users the option of archiving their research datasets at the SOEP Research Data Center as well.
 The SOEP-RDC will provide the dataset upon request to researchers who have signed a data distribution contract with DIW Berlin.

 Dataset not completely anonymized.
 Please contact SOEPmail@diw.de to gain access.

 Data protection issues are of utmost importance to both SOEP and CNEF.
 First, data protection is a crucial part of the (implicit) contract between the surveys and their respondents.
 Second, researchers who want to access the survey data must adhere to strict data protection regulations.
 The precautions taken by the surveys and data users to guarantee data protection ultimately help to ensure future participation by respondents.
 Because of the exceptionally high standards of data protection that apply to SOEP and CNEF data, making them available for reanalysis can present a major challenge.
 The SOEP data are subject to limited access: they are provided solely for research purposes (wissenschaftliche Zweckbindung) and therefore only to members of the scientific community.
 To obtain the data, researchers must sign a data distribution contract with DIW Berlin.
 Users of SOEP data are not permitted to transfer the data to third parties / other users not covered in the data distribution contract.